The Frightening Drug Methcathinone

 What Is the Long-Term Damage of Methcathinone?

 Although methcathinone has been around for a long time, not much research has been done to determine its long-term effects on users.
 Although it can be created synthetically almost as easily as methamphetamine, it has never been as widely used as meth.
 We do know that methcathinone and methamphetamine are similar in short-term effects and probably cause similar long-term effects as well.
 These include psychosis, memory loss, weight loss, tooth decay, aggressiveness and thinking deficits.
 Not least of all, the possible long-term effects of using methcathinone include the possibility of becoming addicted.
 Like methamphetamine, it has many qualities that make it a highly addictive drug.
 Methcathinone addiction symptoms include cravings, withdrawal, tolerance and out-of-control behavior leading to more frequent use of the drug.
 If you or someone you know has been abusing methcathinone, now is the time to do something about it.
 You can overdose and either go into a coma or even die as a result.
 You can easily become addicted to this drug and battle that addiction for the rest of your life.
 There is hope for anyone hooked on methcathinone, but you need to reach out and seek professional addiction help to overcome it.
-Help yourself or someone else taking this dangerous drug now, before it’s too late.
+Help yourself or someone else who is taking this dangerous drug now, before it’s too late.